CrossroadsCX/opendata/packages/north-carolina/campaign-finance/README.md

 ## Development

+Running functions locally requires authorizing as a service account on the platform.
+To do this download your service account credentials as a json file and run

+`export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service-credentials.json` before running locally.

 ### Building Functions
 Each function is build using typescript and lives in the `src` directory.
 The functions are bundled separately using webpack into `dist`.